At which campus can I study this program?

 Retention Requirements

-Retention for the Nutrition and Dietetics option will be determined through verification of sustained academic growth as demonstrated by earning of grades of C or higher in all of the Nutritional Sciences prescribed and related courses.
-Failure to do so will result in referral of the student to the student's academic adviser so that they may work together to develop a clear written strategy and a time frame for the student to return to good standing.
-Should the student not address the issue, the faculty may advise the student into a different Nutritional Sciences option.
-To graduate, a student enrolled in the nutrition and dietetics option must earn a grade of C or better in all prescribed and major requirement courses, as specified by Senate Policy 82-44.
+Retention for the Nutrition and Dietetics option will be determined through verification of sustained academic growth as demonstrated by earning of grades of C or higher in all of the Nutritional Sciences prescribed courses and related courses.
+For the prescribed courses, students must have a letter grade of C or better and may not use Pass/Fail or other alternative grades to meet the degree requirements.
+Failure to maintain a C or higher in all prescribed and related courses will result in referral of the student to the student's academic adviser to evaluate their options for remaining in the Nutrition and Dietetics option and to explore other areas that would be a good fit for their interests.
+To graduate, a student enrolled in the nutrition and dietetics option must earn a letter grade of C or better in all prescribed courses and earn a passing grade (C or better) in the related courses for Nutritional Sciences, Nutrition and Dietetics option.

 Degree Requirements